nicolechung/react_typescript_tips/declaring_types.md

-# Typescript: Interfaces and React
+# Declaring types with Typescript in React

 A lot of typescript examples explain how to type a `const` in this format: